Textures

 Texture Atlases

 A texture atlas is a texture that contains multiple images.
-Using a texture atlas can simplify a shader and reduce the number of calls to rasterization functions.
-To use a texture atlas, pass texture coordinates that bound the desired image to whichever face the image should be displayed on.
+Using a texture atlas can simplify a shader and reduce the number of calls to rendering functions.
+To use a texture atlas, use texture coordinates that outline only the portion of the texture atlas that contains the desired image.

 Data Textures

-Rather than loading texture data from an image, texture data can also be supplied directly.
+Rather than loading texture data from an image, texture data can also be supplied from an array or buffer.
 The way that the data is interpreted depends on the internal format of the texture.
 For example, setting the internal format to R8 causes the texture to expect one unsigned byte per texel, which it normalizes to color space.
 Each internal format has a corresponding format and data type that must also be specified.
 For example, with an internal format of R8, the format must be set to RED and the data type must be set to UNSIGNED_BYTE.
-For example:

 gl.texImage2D(